Read an interactive and user-friendly version of this guide below.

 (*If these thresholds change, it’s likely to happen at a budget, so do check the government website for latest updates.)

 You may also have to pay National Insurance, but this can be quite a complex issue, so it’s best to speak to a professional to check your obligations.
-It’s worth noting that 'class 4' NI contributions paid on self-employed profits of between £12,570 and £50,270, is dropping from nine percent to six per cent cent from 6 April 2024.
+Class 4' NI contributions paid on self-employed profits of between £12,570 and £50,270, dropped from nine percent to six per cent cent from 6 April 2024.

 In Scotland, the personal allowance is the same as in England and Wales, but the banding thereafter is more complex and has been revised for 2024-25